mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 codes.
 The "QUIC tunnel control Error Code" registry manages a 62-bit space.
 New values are assigned via IETF Review (Section 4.8 of {{RFC8126}}).

-The initial values to be assigned at the creation of ther registry are as
+The initial values to be assigned at the creation of the registry are as
 follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~